 Types of Duplexes

-- Side-by-Side Units: Two homes placed adjacent to each other.
+- Side-by-Side Units: Two homes placed adjacent to each other, sharing a common wall but maintaining separate entrances and outdoor spaces.

-- Two-Story Layouts: One unit located above the other.
+- Two-Story Layouts: One unit located above the other, typically with the upper unit accessed via external stairs or a shared internal staircase.

 Typically, a duplex is owned by one person who might live in one unit and rent out the other, creating an opportunity for additional income.
 In some cases, duplexes are also used as short-term rentals, such as Airbnb properties.